CLIENT PROJECT

 - Clear and concise contact and donation methods.

-- Compelling storytelling by integrating captivating visuals in all the screens.
+- Compelling storytelling by integrating captivating visuals across all screens.

 - Bilingual accessibility for catering to a broader audience.